karstenw/Cactus-opml-Outliner/README.md

 Developed on OSX 10.6 with Python 2.7, Xcode 3.2, pyobjc 2.5 and py2app 0.8

-It's still in development but gets better and better.
+It's still in development but it gets better.

 Use it to explore OPML, RSS, XML, PLIST, HTML and iTunes XMLfiles.
 Nodes can be opened in the webbrowser, in Quicktime Player or in Cactus depending on node type.
 See the shortcuts section at the end.